 The demand for skilled project managers is growing.
 According to a study commissioned by the Project Management Institute (PMI), the United States can expect to see 700,000 new project management roles created between 2010 and 2020.

-If you’re interested in project management and consulting, the Project Management Professional (PMP) certification shows employers that you can lead teams effectively and see projects through to completion.
+If you’re interested in project management and finance consulting, the Project Management Professional (PMP) certification shows employers that you can lead teams effectively and see projects through to completion.
 Earning this in-demand credential can have a positive impact on your career — but it takes commitment.

 Here’s what you need to know.